pymupdf/PyMuPDF-Utilities/conversion/README.md

-This folder contain scripts with document conversions.
+This folder contains scripts for document conversions.

 Over time, more examples will be added.
 Currently there are:

-* `make-cbz.py` - convert a document to a Comic Book
+* `make-cbz.py` - convert any document to a Comic Book
-* `make-imagepdf.py` - convert a document to a PDF with original pages rendered to images.
+* `make-imagepdf.py` - convert any document to a PDF with original pages rendered to images.

-Any contribution is welcome.
-This may include more conversion types, or better handling / supporting parameters of existing scripts.
+Your contribution is welcome.
+This may include more conversion types, or improvements like better handling / supporting parameters of existing scripts.